Defects and Metric Anomalies in F\"oppl-von K\'arm\'an Surfaces: The inhomogeneous F o ppl-von K a rm a n shallow shell equations

 \section{The inhomogeneous F{\"o}ppl-von K{\'a}rm{\'a}n shallow shell equations}

 The inhomogeneous F{\"o}ppl-von K{\'a}rm{\'a}n shallow shell equations are a pair of coupled partial differential relations for the determination of the stress function and out-of-surface deformation of the thin shell surface with sources in terms of defect and metric anomaly densities.
-The following derivation of these equations is based on the geometrical notions developed in the previous section under further assumptions on the magnitude of deformations, strains, and defect fields.
+The following derivation of these equations is based on the geometrical notions developed in the previous section, in addition to Appendix~\ref{incompgcm} and Appendix~\ref{conslaws}, under further assumptions on the magnitude of deformations, strains, and defect fields.